sunvim/sunvim/README.md

-​simple guy, like coding, reading, playing badminton .
+​a simple guy, like coding, reading, playing badminton .